Author: jess sconé

 The contents of the swag bag have been going strong!
 I’ve just been really into summer foods, fresh fruit and and vegetables.
 And pesto and bacon for some reason.

 Who were you really excited to meet?

 Any nice surprises you’d like to share?
-Special memories of VVC2013?
+Special memories?

 So, have you started reading any new blogs?

 Yes, I started reading some fellow attendees’ blogs.
 And the death of Google Reader made me take a look at my feeds and cut out some blogs that I don’t read anymore or haven’t been updated in years.

 What would you like to see more or less of in (vegan) blogging?

 It’s the best when people have a “thing” or a style that’s unique to them and their blog, whether it’s their photos, drawings, stories, or a special theme.
 It makes blogs so genuine and entertaining.